UCLComputerScience/pgta/old/ml.md

 ## PGTA process for Module Leaders

+The section has been removed.
+Please refer to the departmental intranet pages.

 ### Summary

 1. Module leads (ML) submit a budget request form.
 Please select the link for your module: